Artificial intelligence (AI) is mandatory for preventive medicine, proper diagnosis and treatment, and optimal resource allocation.

 - Full availability of information anywhere in the world.
 No need to file multiple papers.

-- Much less bureaucracy and visits to doctors whose primary purpose is a referral (to a specialist doctor or complementary tests)
+- There is much less bureaucracy and visits to doctors whose primary purpose is a referral (to a specialist doctor or complementary tests)

 - Reducing the prices of medical services will benefit the weaker sections of the population.